JYOTI2-9/OMDB-Movie-Explorer/README.md

 🎬 OMDB Movie Explorer:-

-OMDB Movie Explorer is a full-stack movie search application built using Spring Boot and React.
+OMDB Movie Explorer is a full-stack movie search application built using Spring Boot and js.
 It fetches movie data from the OMDB API and displays detailed information in a clean UI.

 ✨ Features